 - New York: New York City (Bronx, Brooklyn, East Harlem)

 - North Carolina: Charlotte, Durham

 Application review consists of three stages: your basic eligibility to serve in the National Teaching Fellowship, your cumulative experience and demonstrated commitment to the Citizen Schools mission, and a review of your responses to the multiple choice and three essay questions on Part Two of the application.

 STAGE 2.
 Phone Interview

 Qualified applicants will be invited to participate in a phone interview.
 The phone interview will take approximately 30 minutes and will be conducted by a member of our selection team.
-During this interview, you will have the opportunity to ask the interviewer questions about the National Teaching Fellowship and their experience working with Citizen Schools.
+During this interview, you will have the opportunity to ask the interviewer questions about the National Teaching Fellowship, for example, a “Week in the Life”, and their experience working with Citizen Schools.

 STAGE 3.
 Regional Interview

 Prior to the regional interview, candidates will be asked to complete a Job Simulation Activity (JSA).
 Upon assessment of completed JSAs, qualified candidates will then be invited to a regional interview.
 The regional interview includes a face-to-face interview, and an optional campus visit.
 This regional interview may be conducted virtually under certain circumstances.
 In addition to your job simulation activity and interview, you will also submit the following: